Mushroom Chestnut Vegetarian Sausage Rolls with Mustard Pastry

 Recipe for the most delicious vegetarian sausage rolls you will ever taste, especially when devoured warm from the oven.
 The filling is egg and dairy free, so change the pastry and you can easily have vegan sausage rolls instead.
-Just wait until you try these mushroom & chestnut vegetarian sausage rolls with mustard pastry.
+Just wait until you try these mushroom & chestnut vegetarian sausage rolls with mustard pastry though.

 We’re well into December now and I’m happy to say, the festive season is upon us.
-If you’re hosting, I these veggie sausage rolls will help your party go with a swing.
+If you’re hosting, these veggie sausage rolls will help your party go with a swing.
 Or if you’re invited out and need a dish to take along, they will do the job perfectly.

-Mushroom & Chestnut Vegetarian Sausage Rolls
+Mushroom And Chestnut Vegetarian Sausage Rolls

 I think I might possibly have made the most delicious ‘sausage’ rolls I’ve ever eaten – veggie or otherwise.
 In fact I’m not sure I’ve ever eaten a vegetarian sausage roll before.
 They taste pretty much how I remember a sausage roll way back when, only much better.